thinkle/google-classroom-sync/README.md

+# Google Classroom Sync

+Google used to provide syncing to our SIS for free, but they put it behind a paywall, so I built it myself.
+This tool will handle syncing to the OneRoster API -- in our case, I'm using Aspen's API access to handle syncing.
+If you wanted to use this in your own district, you'd need to be the admin able to set up OneRoster API access.
+You'll also want to make sure you protect your API keys -- this script is designed to only allow teachers to modify their own classes by checking the email address of the teacher against the email address of the teacher in the
+SIS.
+That means that we are now making your Google login equivalent to your SIS login as far as access -- if that's not acceptable, don't use this script.

+Also, I would recommend reviewing this code yourself so you feel comfortable with the risks.
+I accept no responsibility or liability for any issues that may arise from using this code.
+You can see my security approach in the src/gas/aspen.ts file.

 # Google Apps Script + Svelte

 I love Google Apps Script for whipping together projects for our Google Apps School, and I love svelte development in Visual Studio, but before now, I haven't been able to  bring them together.
 This repo will give me a recipe for fixing that!